TeamMGE/GenomeBioinformaticsCourse/_episodes/61-COOIII.md

 Divergent homologs

 We are going to do some profile searches to get a feeling for what a profile search achieves and it achieves it.
 For this we will be looking at the med11 protein, which is a subunit of the Mediator complex that serves as a coactivator for DNA-binding factors in activating transcription via RNA polymerase II (according to Wikipedia).
 -	Obtain human med11 protein sequence from UNIPROT. i.e. go to UNIPROT, search for med11_human and go to this entry.
 At the top of the page click on download, then in format select “fasta (canonical)”.
 Upload this sequence to your cocalc terminal.

-Look at the sequence, is there anything that stands out to you?
+> ## Exercise:   Look at the sequence, is there anything that stands out to you?
+>
+>> ## solution

-It is short
+>> It is short
+>{: .solution}
+{: .challenge}

--	Run blast, via “ blastp -query [name of your query file]  -db ~/Data/ToData/Block2/COOIII/eukarya.v3.renamed.prot.longest.fa.new.headers > [name of your output file] “.
+-	Run blast, via ` blastp -query name of your query file  -db ~/data_bb3bcg20/Block2/COOIII/eukarya.v3.renamed.prot.longest.fa.new.headers > [name of your output file] “.
 Can you see a sequence whose identifier starts with SPOM in the output? ( also look at the insignificant hits)?

+> ## Exercise:   Can you see a sequence whose identifier starts with SPOM in the output? ( also look at the insignificant hits)?
+>
+>> ## solution
-No (you can check using e.g. grep)
+>> No sequence whose identifier starts with SPON (you can check using e.g. grep)
+>{: .solution}
+{: .challenge}

 -	Does this lack of hits mean that the fungus SPOM (Schizosaccharomyces pombe, fission yeast ) lacks the med11 gene?